 By this point, they’ve become almost as multifaceted as the dog breeds themselves.
 Much like murals, bike lanes, and decorative sidewalk benches, the dog park has become a fundamental amenity in urban settings…and not just the alpha and beta cities.
 The gamma, delta, and yes, even the communities that many would hesitate to call a city—virtually all of them face escalating demand among constituents for a dog-themed playground of sorts.
 Since I’ve blogged about each of the first three amenities, I was due sooner or later to take a stab at the fourth.
 Though we may have little to no reason to visit a dog park, most of us at least know what they look like…right?

 The photo above comes from a prominently located dog park in Hamilton Park, the center of a neighborhood in Jersey City that shares the park’s name.
 The park itself has all the trappings of an urban space that America’s original urbanophile, Jane Jacobs (of The Death and Life of Great American Cities fame, among many other works), would have lauded.
 It broadly shares the built form, the mixture of uses, the population density, and the variety of building ages in common with her favorite civic plazas: places like Washington Square in Greenwich Village Manhattan or Rittenhouse Square in Center City Philadelphia.In the photo above, the park is on the left; the dense housing/retail is on the right.Playgrounds, water features, a large gazebo…you name it.
 These recreational enhancements no doubt amplify the appeal to the park, but, as I cynically wrote about Campus Martius in downtown Detroit a few years ago, loading a small public space with allurements doesn’t always achieve the desired effect.
 That said, if a park already has the ingredients for vibrancy—the ingredients that Jacobs loved about Rittenhouse Square—it’ll probably enjoy round-the-clock usage, regardless of the other trifles the local Parks and Rec Department installs.
 Hamilton Park has it in spades.
 And a dog park too.

-Jersey City’s Hamilton Park offers another spin on the canine compound.
+Jersey City’s Hamilton Park offers another spin.

 But also fosters an interesting and none-too-surprising dichotomy.
-During this particular visit, the small breed dog run wasn’t terribly busy, but at other times, it’s been slammed.
-A thriving space for bipeds and quadrupeds.
-Here it is on a clear off day:I’m happy this crowded neighborhood features a centralized place for the animals to run and play, but let’s get real here: it doesn’t take a good pair of eyes to see that the dogs behind the wrought-iron gate were well over the 23-pound limit.
+After multiple visits, the small dog run generally appeared either moderately active or downright slammed.
+A thriving space for bipeds and quadrupeds.I’m happy this crowded neighborhood features a centralized place for the animals to run and play, but let’s get real here: it doesn’t take a good pair of eyes to see that the dogs behind the wrought-iron gate were well over the 23-pound limit.
 So these people were breaking a fundamental rule; so much for that community policing.